-7/28/2020: Due to COVID-19, many restaurants are no longer available for in-person dining, no longer accepting the Dining Out Passbook deals, or are only allowing limited usage of the deals.
+9/6/2020: Due to COVID-19 the 2019-2020 Passbook is extended to be valid through September 30, 2020 (expires on Oct 1).
+Please contact the restaurant and confirm prior to using the offer page during the extended time period because not all restaurants are participating through September.
+Also, many restaurants are no longer available for in-person dining, no longer accepting the Dining Out Passbook deals, or are only allowing limited usage of the deals.
 Past the changes listed in the “Restaurant closings and deal changes” section listed below, please call the restaurant prior to arriving to find out if they are honoring the Passbook deals.

 2/12/2020: Added Berkshire and CHUBurger to the list of now-closed restaurants.